I tried out the ability to manage .env files with 1Password Environments

 cat .gitignore | grep .env

-5. Configuring the Mount for the Local .env File
+5. Configuring the Local .env File Mount

 Next, mount the virtual .env file.

 Open the Destinations tab.
-Click the [Set destination] button on the local .env file tile.
+Click the [Set Destination] button on the Local .env File tile.

 20251116223811

-Click the [Select file path] button.
+Click the [Select File Path] button.

 20251116224043